DJBlackEagle/testing-publish/DEVELOPMENT.md

 - **prepare**
   Sets up Husky by installing Git hooks.
 These hooks enforce code quality and commit message standards before commits are finalized.

+### Validation Script

+- **validate**
+  A comprehensive script that performs a series of checks:
+  1. Runs the linting process.
+  2. Checks code formatting.
+  3. Executes tests using a specific Jest configuration (`jest.config.workflow-ci.mjs`).

 ## Workflow Configuration